hausgold/billomat/doc/invoice.md

 Documentation exists in English (1) and German (2).
 Both cover the basics of Invoicing, comments and payment.
 The German version also covers invoice positions and tags (Schlagwörter).
 If you can try to fallow the German documentation since it is more complete than the English version.
 The documentation shows the method (get, put, post, delete) and the path and query parameters beyond the base URL as well as some of the parameters the URL takes.
 All examples are in XML and often are escaped.
 To read the code you will need to unescape the examples.

-Under settings there are sections talking about the different types of properties (Attribute).
-There is no section invoice specific properties but the API for it exists.

 All examples here will be shown once in CURL and JSON and once using the Billomat Gem.
+If you replace <your-billomat-api-key> and <your-billomat-subdomain> with the correct values you should be able to use the fallowing curl commands.

 ## List

-If you replace <your-billomat-api-key> and <your-billomat-subdomain> with the correct values you should be able to use the fallowing curl commands to get the paged invoices.
  The per_page value defaults to 100, the page value to 1.

 ``` BASH
 curl -H 'X-BillomatApiKey: <your-billomat-api-key>' -H 'Accept: application/json' https://<your-billomat-subdomain>.billomat.net/api/invoices\?per_page\=2\&page\=1
 ```

-The returned data is a nested object, invoices contains an array of all the returned invoice objects.
-If there is only one invoices is the one object.
+The returned data is a nested object, invoices.invoice contains an array of all the returned invoice objects.
+If there is only one invoices.invoice is an object.
 There is code in utils.rs to handle this case.

 ``` JSON
 {